Climate Change and Recent Extreme Events

 According to Swain, global climate models tend to do very well at simulating global climate but sometimes fail to capture regionally-specific events like the heatwaves in Oregon and British Columbia “because the underlying physical processes are evolving on temporal and spatial scales that are finer than these models are intended to represent”.

-Swain added that although global climate models fail to predict these regional and localized events, the weather models used daily to predict the weather did an excellent job in forecasting a week in advance the scorching temperatures that will hit Seattle, Portland, and British Columbia as well as the extreme flood events before it hit Western Europe.
+Swain added that although global climate models fail to predict these regional and localized events, the weather models used daily to predict the weather did an excellent job of forecasting a week in advance the scorching temperatures that would hit Seattle, Portland, and British Columbia, as well as the extreme flood events before they hit Western Europe.

 Denning, S. (2021, July 24).
 Extreme heatwaves in a warming world don’t just break records – they shatter them.
 The Conversation.
 Retrieved from https://theconversation.com/extreme-heat-waves-in-a-warming-world-dont-just-break-records-they-shatter-them-164919